-This summer side or appetizer is a must for any barbecue and is a great way to take advantage of coals you’ll already have lit while cooking burgers and dogs!
+This appetizer is a must for any barbecue and is a great way to take advantage of coals you’ll already have lit while cooking burgers and dogs!
 This recipe utilizes the indirect heating portion of your grill.
 While you’re searing steaks, your dip will be cooking right alongside you.
 A beautiful thing!
 The smoky flavor from the grill adds another layer of flavor that can’t be achieved in the oven.
 Hickory or apple woods are a great compliment to the delicate flavor of the crab and savory cheeses.

 Bust out of your shell and bring the fresh-cut chips and you’ll be the star of the Q. Fresh chips beat the competition every time and you get to pick out your own seasoning!
 These salty saucers are the perfect vessel for any dip or a quick pick-me-up.
 Once you make these you’ll never want store bought chips again.
 So make them at your own risk, you’ve been warned.

 Grab your umbrella drink and fire up the grill!
 It’s time to eat!

 - 1 cup mozzarella cheese